mafifafm/pxt-microbit/docs/test/courses/csintro/accelerometer/activity.md

  - From the Variables Toolbox: Get and place a ‘**set TimeStarted**’ block just below the image of the person standing in the else section of the code.
  - From the Input…more Toolbox: Get and place a ‘**running time(ms)**’ block into the right side of the ‘**set TimeStarted**’ block.

-Note: You can also manually restart the program each time you sit back down by pressing the micro:bit’s reset button or by turning the battery pack on and off (if your battery pack has an on/off switch.)
+Note: You can also manually restart the program each time you sit back down by pressing the Ragga’s reset button or by turning the battery pack on and off (if your battery pack has an on/off switch.)

 ## Complete program